-Recycling at home is a given; we all (and if you don’t then you really should) try our best by separating materials into different coloured bins etc., but the truth is we can always do more.
+Recycling at home is a given to a greener home; we all (and if you don’t then you really should) try our best by separating materials into different coloured bins etc., but the truth is we can always do more.
 Composting, for instance, isn’t something most homeowners do.
 It’s a big job – a rather messy and smelly one too – but once you learn how to manage compost, there will be no mess or stench at all.

 11. Use a Faucet Aerator

-A faucet aerator is a little attachment which can save you a lot of money.
+A faucet aerator is a little attachment which can save you a lot of money creating a greener home.
 All you do is just screw it onto your faucet, and it will add air to the water that comes out of the tap.
 You probably won’t notice a difference, but actually, you’ll be conserving a lot of water.

 Following these tips will radically improve your home’s energy efficiency, and set you on your way to a greener home AND save you a lot of money in the long run.
 Stay up-to-date on more ideas for a greener home, home improvement tips, and interior design news by liking A Fancy Home on Facebook!